 About Westside Psychological Services

-Westside Psychological Services at Roberts Wesleyan College utilizes the best available assessment and treatment approaches to improve the health, well-being, and functioning of our clients.
-We provide high quality, affordable assessment and therapy services for children, adolescents, adults, and families.
-WPS also serves as a training center for psychotherapy and diagnostics.
-Clinicians assess and treat clients with approaches validated by recent research, and matched to the individual needs of clients.
-Our clinicians include a staff psychologist, faculty members in the RWC psychology department, and doctoral students in the RWC clinical/school psychology program, working under the supervision of the clinic director and RWC faculty.
-WPS offers the best of both worlds: a warm, client-focused clinic and the resources of a training program accredited by the American Psychological Association.
+Westside Psychological Services at Roberts Wesleyan University provides affordable, evidence-based assessment and therapy services for children, adolescents, adults, couples, and families.
+Clinicians assess and treat clients with approaches validated by recent research and matched to clients' individual needs.
+Our clinicians include staff psychologists, faculty members in the RWU psychology department, and doctoral students in the RWU clinical/school psychology program, working under the supervision of licensed faculty.

 - Comprehensive psychological evaluations